Collin9726/Predicting_Customer_Churn_At_SyriaTel/README.md

 ## The Data

-We used data from Syriatel's database with relevant features combined in the ```syriatel_customer_churn.csv``` that can be viewed [here](./data/syriatel_customer_churn.csv).
+We used data from Syriatel's database with relevant features collated in the ```syriatel_customer_churn.csv``` that can be viewed [here](./data/syriatel_customer_churn.csv).
 This data contains multiple features that we were to analyze to predict whether a customer would continue using Syriatel services or would churn.
 These features include number and length of calls made by a customer at various times and which plans they have subscribed to.
 The target feature is the churn column which tells us whether or not the customer churned.

 ## Preprocessing
 The csv data was split into training and test sets.
-The train set was preprocessed in various ways including dropping features deemed irrelevant for our modelling strategy, one-hot encoding categorical variables and standardizing continuous features.
+The train set was preprocessed in various ways including dropping features with high correlations to others, one-hot encoding categorical variables and standardizing continuous features.
 These transformations were later also applied to the test set for its use in testing the models.

 ## Modelling
 Two modelling techniques were used to develop binary classifiers that predict whether a customer would churn or not.